-If your customers do not already have hydrangeas in their yard, the first step is to decide where they will thrive in the landscape.
+If your customers do not already have hydrangeas in their yards, the first step is to decide where they will thrive in the landscape.

 The farther north you find yourself, the more sun hydrangeas can handle, and in the south the sun tolerance will not be as high due to the intensity of the sun.

 It is recommended to find a space where the hydrangeas can get the full benefit of the morning sunlight and be safely in the shade later in the day.
 Planting them on the eastern side of buildings helps ensure that when the sun is hottest in the afternoon, the plants will be in the shade.